-The aims of counselling is to talk through your troubles in confidence, help to reach a clearer understanding and explore resources so that you can deal with difficult situations.
-Helping you to find and use your strengths so that you can move on in life.
+The aims of counselling is to talk through your troubles in confidence, to understand things from your point of view, help to reach a clearer understanding and explore resources so that can deal with difficult situations.

 Counselling involves looking for ways to make things better.
 This provides an opportunity for you to choose alternative ways of thinking about problems, put things into perspective and discover a more creative way forward.

 Sometimes it is the belief in a problem and thinking constantly about it that can intensify negative feelings and we then feel we can’t change and resolve it.